szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 Excel feature file must have the `.feature.xlsx` extension, e.g. `Calculator.feature.xlsx`.
 SpecFlow's [[build-time generation|Working with Generated files (SpecFlowPlus Excel)]] can only convert Excel files in your project with this extension.

 ## Cell Content
-Cell content in your Excel files is converted by SpecFlow+ Excel using the following rules:
+The content in your Excel files is converted by SpecFlow+ Excel using the following rules:

 * If a cell contains a formula, the result of the formula is used
 * Formatting (e.g. currency or date format) is ignored
 * The binding culture is used to convert cell values to strings for your tests
 * The binding culture is the default Gherkin language of your project, but can overridden.
 See [[SpecFlow documentation|http://www.specflow.org/documentation/Feature-Language/]] for more details.

-**Note:** Gherkin tables do not support merged cells, so merged cells are converted without merging, i.e. the first cell will contain the value and the other cells will be empty.
+**Note:** Gherkin tables do not support merged cells.
+If your Excel table contains merged cells, the first of the merged cells will contain the value; the other merged cells will be empty.
 <!-- I don't understand a word of the above sentence -->

 ### Ignored Content